ty0402/Foley-Omni/README.md

 # Install

-The public release was verified in the `video` environment with:
+The public release was verified in the environment with:

 - Python 3.10
 - CUDA 12.4